Djoser: Identity

 Cartouche name ...djeser-sah in the king list of Abydos.
 Note the upper part of the cartouche, which shows signs of erased hieroglyphs.

+The plaster copy of pharaoh Djoser's statue peers out through the hole in his serdab.

 The painted limestone statue of Djoser, now in the Egyptian Museum in Cairo, is the oldest known life-sized Egyptian statue.
 Today, at the site in Saqqara where it was found, a plaster copy of it stands in place of the original.
 The statue was discovered during the Antiquities Service Excavations of 1924–1925.

 In contemporary inscriptions, he is called by his Horus name Netjerikhet, meaning "divine of body".
-Later sources, which include a New Kingdom reference to his construction, help confirm that Netjerikhet and Djoser are the same person.
+Later sources, which include a New Kingdom reference to his construction and the Ptolemaic Famine Stela which features both names, help confirm that Netjerikhet and Djoser are the same person.
+Djoser was the first pharaoh since Nynetjer to only have Horus on his serekh.

 While Manetho names Necherophes and the Turin King List names Nebka as the first ruler of the Third Dynasty, many Egyptologists now believe Djoser was first king of this dynasty, pointing out that the order in which some predecessors of Khufu are mentioned in the Westcar Papyrus suggests Nebka should be placed between Djoser and Huni, not before Djoser.
 More significantly, the English Egyptologist Toby Wilkinson has demonstrated that burial seals found at the entrance to Khasekhemwy's tomb in Abydos name only Djoser, rather than Nebka.
 This supports the view that it was Djoser who buried and, hence, directly succeeded Khasekhemwy, rather than Nebka.